 Naukacuvu Island, Yasawa, Fiji

 Paradise Cove Resort has a variety of room categories.
 As a 5* property, all of these rooms are pretty exquisite.
-Unlike sister resort, Blue Lagoon, there aren’t any backpacker friendly hostel-style options available.
+Unlike sister resort, Blue Lagoon, there aren’t any backpacker-friendly hostel-style options available.
 Rooms range from Garden Bungalows to the ultimate ‘Beach House‘, a private luxury hideaway.
 We stayed in the ‘Paradise Suite‘ for X2 nights and I can safely say that it’s the best and most beautiful room I’ve ever stayed in (so far).

 I don’t know where to begin when describing the Paradise Suite.
 This one-bedroom villa has an open plan layout and is just beautiful.
 I simply can’t choose my favourite thing about it!
 The outdoor bathroom is GORGEOUS.
 Not only is it massive, but it also provides spectacular sunset views in the evening.

-The suite is impeccably clean, with functioning A/C, a safe, and complimentary mini-bar.
+The suite is impeccably clean, with functioning A/C, a safe, free WiFi and a complimentary mini-bar.
 The staff kindly showed us around the villa whilst we pretended we weren’t ridiculously excited by our beautiful accommodation.
 The moment we were left alone we tucked into our chilled beverages and hopped into our private pool overlooking the ocean.
 Does life get much better than that?!

 As with many Fijian resorts that we experienced, there is only one main dining spot.
 Paradise Cove’s Restaurant, ‘The Black Rock’, is pool-side for breakfast, lunch and dinner.
 There is also a separate bar, ‘The Sandbar’, to fulfil all your sunshine-filled happy hour needs.
 But back to the restaurant.
 Their à la carte menu changes regularly and dinner is made up of five courses.
 All of which have been carefully considered.
 The dining area is open plan and there is live music throughout the evening which creates a lovely, romantic ambience.